 Let’s start from the beginning.
 So what is a scorecard?
 A scorecard is a tool that measures and tracks the performance of your business, team, or candidate against a set of predefined goals or targets.
+For example, you can use it to assess customer sentiment or to keep track of your recruitment KPIs.

 In the case of HR scorecards, it is used to help manage and improve the strategic role of the HR team.
 Furthermore, it does not only keep track of HR metrics but helps predict the future growth of your business and plan for better HR results (check out our scorecard glossary to learn more about HR scorecards!).